 A number of Charlotte-area restaurants offer tasting menus at prices from $49-500/person.
 Some include pairings; some don’t.
 Here’s our list of restaurants offering immersive tasting experiences.

-Unless otherwise noted, prices do not include pairings.
+Unless otherwise noted, prices are at the time of publication, subject to change, and do not include pairings.

 Aqua e Vino, Providence Park (Strawberry Hill)